Brian Eno: Early life

 In 1959, Eno attended St Joseph's College, Ipswich, a Catholic grammar school of the De La Salle Brothers order.
-His confirmation name is taken from the founder of the De La Salle Brothers, Jean-Baptiste de La Salle, giving "Brian Peter George Jean-Baptiste de la Salle Eno".
+His confirmation name is taken from the founder of the De La Salle Brothers, Jean-Baptiste de La Salle, giving "Brian Peter George St. Jean-Baptiste de la Salle Eno".
 During this time, he had begun to listen to American R&B, blues and doo wop artists; he specifically cited the Lafayettes, Don and Juan, the Silhouettes and Little Richard as being key American musical figures within this period.
-He was also inspired by Dutch painter Piet Mondrian, whom he had first discovered whilst staying with Carl Otto Eno, his uncle, at his residence where he would collect pieces of art.
+He was also inspired by Dutch painter Piet Mondrian, whom he had first discovered while staying with Carl Otto Eno, his uncle, at his residence where he would collect pieces of art.

 By 1964, after earning four O-levels, including in art and mathematics, Eno had developed an interest in art and music and had no interest in a "conventional job".
 He enrolled at the Ipswich School of Art, taking on the newly established Groundcourse foundation art degree established by new media artist Roy Ascott.
 Here, one of Eno's teachers was artist Tom Phillips, who became a lifelong friend and encouraged his musical ability.
-Phillips recalled the pair doing "piano tennis" in which, after collecting pianos, the two stripped and aligned them in a hall and struck them with tennis balls.
+Phillips recalled the pair doing "piano tennis" in which, after collecting pianos, the two stripped the instruments, aligned them in a hall and struck them with tennis balls.
 In 1966, Eno studied for a diploma in Fine Arts at the Winchester School of Art, from which he graduated in 1969.
-At Winchester Eno once attended a lecture by future Who guitarist Pete Townshend, also a former student of Ascott's; he cites this as the moment when he realised he could make music without formal training.
+At Winchester, Eno once attended a lecture by The Who guitarist Pete Townshend, also a former student of Ascott's; he cites this as the moment when he realised he could make music without formal training.

-Whilst at school, Eno used a tape recorder as a musical instrument and in 1964 he joined his first group, the Black Aces, a four-piece with Eno on drums, that he formed with three friends he met at the youth club he visited in Melton.
+While at school, Eno used a tape recorder as a musical instrument and in 1964 he joined his first group, the Black Aces, a four-piece with Eno on drums, that he formed with three friends he met at the youth club he visited in Melton.
 In late 1967, Eno pursued music once more, forming the Merchant Taylor's Simultaneous Cabinet, an avant-garde music, art, and performance trio with two Winchester undergraduates.
 This was followed by short stints in multiple avant-garde and college groups, including The Maxwell Demon and Dandelion and The War Damage which featured Eno as frontman who adopted a theatrical persona on stage and later played the guitar.